doriordan/skuber/README.md

 libraryDependencies += "io.skuber" %% "skuber-pekko" % "3.1.0"
 ```

-The above dependencies enable your application to create and use a Skuber client that is implemented using Pekko, this is the default recommended configuration.
+The above dependencies enable your application to use the Pekko-based Skuber client that is implemented using Pekko, this is the default recommended configuration at the moment.

 #### Implementing An Example